History of the Malay language: Pre-modern Malay (19th century)

-The scholars of the Riau-Lingga also established the Rusydiyah Club, one of the first Malay literary organisations, to engage in various literary and intellectual activities in the late 19th century.
+By the mid-19th century onwards, Malay manuscripts were impacted by the beginnings of a fledgling Muslim printing scene based in Singapore and by the late 19th century, Singapore became the main centre of Malay book printing in Southeast Asia.
+While scholars of the Riau-Lingga also established the Rusydiyah Club, one of the first Malay literary organisations, to engage in various literary and intellectual activities in the late 19th century.
 It was a group of Malay scholars, who discussed various matters related to writing and publishing.
 There were also other famous religious books of the era that were not only published locally but also in countries like Egypt and Turkey.

 Among the earliest examples of Malay newspapers are Soerat Kabar Bahasa Malaijoe of Surabaya published in Dutch East Indies in 1856, Jawi Peranakan of Singapore published in 1876 and Seri Perak of Taiping published in British Malaya in 1893.
 There was even a Malay newspaper published in Sri Lanka in 1869, known as Alamat Langkapuri, considered the first Malay newspaper ever published in the Jawi script.

 In education, the Malay language of Malacca-Johor was regarded as the standard language and became the medium of instruction in schools during the colonial era.
 Starting in 1821, Malay-medium schools were established by the British colonial government in Penang, Malacca and Singapore.
 These were followed by many others in the Malay states of the peninsula.
 This development generated the writing of textbooks for schools, in addition to the publication of reference materials such as Malay dictionaries and grammar books.
 Apart from that, an important impetus was given toward the use of Malay in British administration, which requires every public servant in service to pass the special examination in the Malay language as a condition for a confirmed post, as published in Straits Government Gazette 1859.

 In Indonesia, the Dutch colonial government recognised the Malacca-Johor Malay used in Riau-Lingga as "High Malay" and promoted it as a medium of communication between the Dutch and local population.
 The language was also taught in schools not only in Riau but also in East Sumatra, Java, Kalimantan and East Indonesia.
+In 1948, the Dutch colonial government therefore decided to disseminate this language – and not Dutch – throughout the colony.
+To this end, the colonial government stimulated the study, standardisation and modernisation of Malay, imposing it via its institutions, via education, the missions and the media, and via the literary works produced by the state publisher Balai Poestaka.
+In this respect, the Dutch pursued a non-chauvinistic cultural policy.
+Another catalyst in the movement towards standardization of Malay in the Western script was an amalgam of philology and a growing consciousness of an Indies identity such that a "lingua franca" justification for Malay had become insufficient.
+Klinkert's pure Malacca or Riau Malay was unusable in the eastern part of Indies even in the coastal regions.